LACMIP/emu/docs/_documentation/taxonomy.md

 : Select today's date.

 Cited Locality
 : LACMIP uses this field to track specific collecting localities where this taxon is known to occur.
 These should be listed e.g. "CIT 1154" or "LACMIP 363, LACMIP 8099."
+This field has primarily been used for Cretaceous taxa.

 Remarks
 : The bulk of your comments will go in this field, because it is where we record information about geographic and stratigraphic occurrence.
-Format this as "**STATE: Formation: Subunit**", repeating all higher levels for each occurrence.
+Formats for different taxonomic dictionaries (Cretaceous vs. EPICC) differ.
+The generic Cretaceous format is "**STATE: Formation: Subunit**", repeating all higher levels for each occurrence.
 Ex: "CALIFORNIA: Ladd Fm: Baker Canyon; CALIFORNIA: Ladd Fm: Holz Shale."
 Formations and subunits should be formatted in line with lithostratigraphic information in the LACMIP Sites module.
+EPICC fossil distribution information is recorded in a single bibliographic remarks field (in order to preserve the north-to-south order of occurrences).
 See table below for more formatting examples.

-  *Citation Remarks* | *Explanation*
+  *Citation Remarks (Cretaceous taxa)* | *Explanation*
   --- | ---
   STATE: Formation: Subunit | Denotes published species occurrence, or species occurrence found in LACMIP Collections.
 If the latter, "Cited In:" should also be "LACMIP Collection".
 Separate multiple occurrences for a given citation with semi-colons.
   [STATE: Formation: Subunit][ANTIQUATED] | Denotes antiquated species occurrence.